Student Rights and Responsibilities

 Confidentiality

-Legally, faculty do not have the right to know your diagnosis or the nature of your disability.
-You may choose to share this information, but are never obligated to do so.
-You determine who knows you are registered with ODS and this information will not appear on your transcript or diploma.
+Faculty are not entitled to know your diagnosis.
+You may choose to share it, but you are never required to.
+Your registration with ODS is private and will not appear on your transcript or diploma.

 Accommodation Plan

-Accommodations are not retroactive – communicate with ODS as soon as possible should you experience changes in your accommodation needs.
-You may request additional accommodations by completing the Request for Additional Academic Accommodations in the ODS Online Portal.
+Accommodations are not retroactive – contact ODS promptly if your needs change.
+To request additional accommodations, submit the Request for Additional Academic Accommodations form in the ODS Online Portal.
 Additional documentation may be required.

-Accommodations for majors or programs with clinicals, supervised field experiences, internships, or externships apply differently.
-Contact ODS in advance to discuss accommodations for these settings.
-For example, extended time may be reasonable to provide during a classroom exam, but may not be reasonable to provide in a patient care setting or during a deadline-driven internship assignment.
+Accommodations for clinicals, field experiences, or internships apply differently.
+Contact ODS in advance to discuss what's reasonable in these settings.
+For example, extended time may apply in a classroom setting but not in a patient care setting or deadline-driven environment.

 Conflict Resolution Procedures

-Contact your Accommodations Specialist with questions or concerns regarding the provision of accommodations; an academic decision, grade, or application of course policy; or possible discrimination on the basis of disability.
+Contact your Accommodations Specialist with questions about accommodations, grades, course policies, or possible disability discrimination.
 Additional information is available online.

 Student Responsibilities